jayycrl/PROLOGI_GROUP10/README.md

 # PROLOGI_GROUP10
-A group project for my first year programming logic and design class where we use all basic language features and make a flowchart and stuff.
+A group project for our first year programming logic and design class, where we use all basic language features (either Python or C) and create a flowchart and stuff.
-The "database" is just a JSON file.